 Please, no 'peanuts' when packaging of your sword.

-To eliminate damage to your sword while it is in transit, please avoid using sub-standard packaging or light weight paper tubes normally meant for engineering plans & calendars.
-We don't want our P.O. carrier seriously cut by a improperly packaged sword.
+To eliminate damage to your sword while it is in transit, avoid using sub-standard packaging or light weight round paper tubes normally meant for engineering plans or calendars.
+We don't want our P.O. carrier seriously cut by a poorly packaged sword.
 For your benefit, avoid using heavy plastic pipe because the weight will cost an arm & a leg to mail.

 Very important: When mailing your swords, in addition to all of your 'contact' information, please place your 'LIST' of 'wants & needs' in an envelope and tape it to the sword handle where it won't get lost.
 Send your sword to the below address.